 Modes of communication

-To maintain your relationships across long distances, it’s important to keep in mind the differences, benefits, and limitations between real-time communication (such as chat, instant messages, video calls, and phone) and delayed communication (such as email and letters).
+To maintain your relationships across long distances, it’s important to keep in mind the differences, benefits, and limitations between real-time communication (such as chat, video calls, and phone) and delayed communication (such as email and letters).

 Barriers to communication